Feature Matrix

 | SOC 2 Type II Compliance | ||

 Data as of February 2026.
-Archbee pricing note: Base $50/month plan does NOT include AI, analytics, API access, or app widget—these require add-ons totaling $150-230/month for full functionality.
+Archbee's base $50/month plan excludes AI, analytics, API access, and app widget—these require add-ons totaling $150-230/month.
+Docsie's pricing includes all core features.

 Strengths & Weaknesses